 Quantum physicists recently revealed “that future actions may influence past events, at least when it comes to the messy, mind-bending world of quantum physics.” by entangling particles “after they may no longer exist.”
 (4-30-2012 livescience)

-As a healer, writer, & alternative scientist at heart it makes me wonder – Does this mean we will be able to change and possibly heal our past? and where exactly is our past?
+This just makes me wonder – Does this mean we will be able to change and possibly heal our past? and where exactly is our past?

 If time is not linear then perhaps we could find a way to change past events but scientists go on to state that “In the quantum world, things behave differently than they do in the real, macroscopic world we can see and touch around us.”
 (4-30-2012 livescience)